appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ### Raw

 This command allows you to write queries using the MongoDB database command syntax.
-See [Raw Query Commands](/reference/datasources/querying-mongodb/mongo-syntax) for more information.
+See [**Raw Query Command**s](/reference/datasources/querying-mongodb/mongo-syntax) for more information.

 ## Troubleshooting